Cascade: Token-Sharded Private LLM Inference

 Pre-Pass

 We first integrate token-sharding into Stage 1 to form the pre-pass.
-We would first like to split the N rows of the N×d hidden states h=[h1,…,hN] at a given layer among α different nodes, so that no node accesses too many rows.
-We call these nodes CompNodes, and allocate rows through R-sharding, which is a partition {Ri}i=1α of rows {1,…,N}.
-This means CompNodei starts the transformer block with rows of h whose indices are in Ri.
+We would first like to split the rows of the hidden states at a given layer among different nodes, so that no node accesses too many rows.
+We call these nodes CompNodes, and allocate rows through R-sharding, which is a partition of rows .
+This means CompNode starts the transformer block with rows of whose indices are in .

-Because all operations in Stage 1 are performed independently on the N rows, then CompNodei can carry out Stage 1 on its own shard of h, and obtain the rows of query, key, and value matrices whose indices are in Ri.
+Because all operations in Stage 1 are performed independently on the rows, then CompNode can carry out Stage 1 on its own shard of , and obtain the rows of query, key, and value matrices whose indices are in .
 This completes the pre-pass.

 # Pre-pass performed by CompNode_i.